FERGUOUS-Wafa/Call-Center-Performance-Report/README.md

-# Customer-Satisfaction-Analysis
+# Customer-Satisfaction-Analysis-Report

-# CALL CENTRE Analysis Report

 This repository contains a Power BI report that analyzes the CALL CENTRE dataset.
-The report provides insights into various aspects of call center performance, including customer satisfaction, call volume, resolution rates and agent performance.
+The report provides insights into various aspects of call center performance, including customer satisfaction, call volume, resolution rates, and agent performance.

 ## Project Overview